 The number of imported horses till 1800 was 200 that increased to 160,000 by 1850.
 There are several theories for the origin of the name, even it is not known for certain.
 It is thought that it comes from a pioneer horse breeder called James Brumby.
-He was soldier and the story tells that he was responsible for some horses in Australia.
+He was a soldier and the story tells that he was responsible for some horses in Australia.

 In the early 19th century he moved to Tasmania and release many horses in the wild.
-When people asked whose these horses are, it was tolled that they are Brumbys.
-Other theory applies the Aboriginal word baroomby- which means wild.
+When people asked whose these horses are, it was told that they are Brumbies.
+Another theory applies the Aboriginal word Baroomby which means wild.
 Either way today this word stands for the wild horses of Australia which is its native land.
-Initially they were used for farm work and transport.
-As the horse racing became popular sport in Australia by the 1810 there were many crosses with the England Thoroughbred.
+Initially, they were used for farm work and transport.
+As the horse racing became a popular sport in Australia by 1810 there were many crosses with the England Thoroughbred.

 As mechanizations grew and horses were replaced with machines people were often forced to set them free in the wild and became free-roaming horses.
 The first escape was reported in 1804 the justifying was that they run away because of the improperly installed fences, but it is also thought that maybe they were simply released in the wild.

-Thats how they were left to fend for themselves and became feral.
+That`s how they were left to fend for themselves and became feral.
 Brumbies are free roaming in Australia, which are found mostly in the Northern Territory, then Queensland, the best-known are in the Australian Alps and many are founded in National Parks.

 Close full screen [Esc]